-Feed Lake County & COVID-19 Relief/Recovery Fundraiser
+31st Annual Feed Lake County Food Drive & Fundraiser

 Hunger & Poverty in Lake County - Fast Facts

-11,790 children in Lake County are estimated to be living with food insecurity.
-This is 25% of children, a significant 1 in 4.
+6,770 children in Lake County are estimated to be living with food insecurity.
+This is 14.7% of children, a significant 1 in 6.8.

 100% of donations made to our Community Impact Fund stay local to benefit Lake County residents in need.

-The food and funds raised from this fundraiser help us meet the basic needs of those struggling in our community, which includes helping to restock the shelves of approximately 40 local Lake County food pantries.
+The food and funds raised from this fundraiser work to help restock the shelves of 35+ local Lake County food pantries and fill the gap in needed items difficult to acquire elsewhere.
 The food pantries depend upon community efforts to help feed families, children and senior citizens in need.
 They depend upon United Way of Lake County.
 We depend upon you.

 How United Way of Lake County Impacted Hunger Last Year

-With the help of community, we helped feed those suffering from hunger last year by:
+With the help of our community, last year United Way of Lake County

-4 Simple Ways To Help
+4 Simple Ways You and/or Your Organization Can Help

 - Organize a Monetary Fundraiser or Food Drive at your organization and donate all funds raised and food collected to United Way of Lake County.
 To sign up to participate in a food or fundraising drive, contact David Whittaker at 440-639-1203 or via email at email@example.com.